-KYD No.17 teaser: ‘Different Pond, Different Fish: Crossed Wires in Australian–Indonesian Relations’by Kill Your Darlings , April 14, 2014 • Leave a comment
+KYD No.17 teaser: ‘Different Pond, Different Fish: Crossed Wires in Australian–Indonesian Relations’by Marika , April 14, 2014 • Leave a comment

 In the first KYD No. 17 teaser, Jim Della-Giacoma provides an insightful and timely look into the state of Australian-Indonesian relations.